Banking and IRD Set Up

 • Proof of NZ residence – Some banks allow hostel addresses to be used for this if you’re on a working holiday visa.
 Otherwise, migrant workers can use your Job Offer letter as long as it includes the resident location or use the tenancy agreement from within the Employment Agreement.

 • Tax Identification Number (this is required for any and all countries in which you’ve previously had to pay taxes.
-If you haven’t had a TIN, you’ll have to note the reason why.
-Often this is because your ‘wages were below the tax threshold of the country’ )

 • Some banks, except for Kiwibank, ask for overseas Utility Bills for the proof of address on an Overseas residence.